Updated, July 2022.

-Yoshiko I. Wada, founder and president of the World Shibori Network Foundation (WSN Fdn), develops will be developing content and leading tours with WSNF staff to Japan, Mexico, China, and France for the WSN Fdn and its programming arm, Slow Fiber Studios (SFS), starting in 2023.
-Yoshiko has led art, architecture, and textile study tour programs since the 1970s for several decades for Kauri Dyeworks, Fiber Works Center for Textile Arts, Slow Fiber Studios; LongHouse Reserve; Textile Museum, DC; and San Francisco Craft and Folk Art Museum.
+Yoshiko I. Wada, founder and president of the World Shibori Network Foundation (WSNF), will be developing content and leading tours with WSNF staff to Japan, Mexico, China, and France for WSNF and its programming arm, Slow Fiber Studios (SFS), starting in 2023.
+Yoshiko has led art, architecture, and textile study tour programs for several decades since the 1970’s for Kauri Dyeworks, Fiber Works Center for Textile Arts, Slow Fiber Studios; LongHouse Reserve; Textile Museum, DC; and San Francisco Craft and Folk Art Museum.

-Our association with LongHouse Reserve (LHR), founded by Jack Lenor Larsen, Yoshiko’s longtime mentor, will continue by way of Matko Tomicic, former LHR director of nearly 30 years, who is on now on the WSN Fdn’s Team.
-Yoshiko’s association with the London-based Selvedge Foundation, headed by the visionary textile advocate, Polly Leonard, will continue.
-Yoshiko plans to lead Selvedge’s textile tours to India, Mexico, and China.
+Our association with LongHouse Reserve (LHR), founded by Jack Lenor Larsen, Yoshiko’s longtime mentor, will continue by way of Matko Tomicic, former LHR director of nearly 30 years, who is now on WSNF’s Team.

 Slow Fiber Studios is pleased to offer programs that contribute to the understanding of culture, craft, art, architecture, landscape, and cuisine.
 Some wonderful memories are shared in our album.